-There are four basic ways to prevent the human papilloma virus: the vaccine, regular gynecological check-ups, the use of condoms and a responsible sexual life
+There are four basic ways to prevent infection with HPV: the vaccine, regular gynaecological check-ups, the use of condoms and practising safe sexual life

 1. THE VACCINE:

-It is estimated that the massive administration of any of the three existing vaccines against HPV in adolescent girls who haven’t started their sexual life will drastically decrease the risk of contracting the infection and, thus, of developing cervical cancer (the most complete vaccine protects against the nine most common types of viruses, including seven high-risk and two low-risk).
-Especially among the female population of countries in development, whose mortality from cervical cancer is much higher than in Western countries.
+There are three existing vaccines to prevent HPV and it’s estimated that their widespread take up by adolescent girls who aren’t yet sexually active will drastically decrease the risk of contracting the infection and, thus, of developing cervical cancer (the most complete vaccine protects against the nine most common types of viruses, including seven high-risk and two low-risk).
+This is especially true for developing countries, whose mortality from cervical cancer is much higher than in Western countries.

-Although the effectiveness of the inoculation is at its peak before the first sexual encounter, it can also be administered afterwards.
+Although the vaccine is most effective if given before the first sexual encounter, it can also be administered afterwards.

 2. GYNECOLOGICAL EXAMINATIONS

-It is essential to reduce the chances of transmission, although everyone must be aware that its use does not fully prevent the infection.
-It is important to bear in mind that, 40% of the time, condoms are not used properly, since they are often used only before the end of sexual intercourse to prevent ejaculating directly inside the vagina.
-A good use of the condom implies putting it on from the beginning of the sexual act and not taking it off until the end.
+Using a condom reduces the chances of being infected with HPV, although everyone must be aware that its use does not fully prevent infection.
+It is important to bear in mind that, in 40% of cases, condoms are not used properly in the safest way, since they are often used only before the end of sexual intercourse to prevent ejaculating directly inside the vagina.
+It’s safer to put on a condom at the start of having sex and not taking it off until the end.

-This is an essential prevention tool that should always be used in children and adolescents.
-The goal is to provide them with truthful information about the implications that the infection can have and how to lead a responsible sexual life.
+This is an essential prevention tool for children and adolescents.
+The goal is to provide them with accurate information about the potential effects of HPV infection and how to practise safe sexual life.

-In addition, maintaining healthy lifestyle habits that include a balanced diet and abstaining from the consumption toxic substances such as tobacco will help us reduce the chances of contracting HPV.
+In addition, maintaining healthy lifestyle habits that include a balanced diet and smoking will help us reduce the chances of contracting HPV.

 Transmission and myths about HPV

-The main medium for the infection and transmission of HPV is through direct sexual contact, whether vaginal, anal or oral, or through the use of personal objects that have been used by an infected person.
-For example, in the case of sex toys that have not been properly disinfected.
+The main way for someone to become infected with HPV is through direct sexual contact, whether vaginal, anal or oral, or through the use of personal objects, such as sexual toys, that have been used by an infected person. and that haven’t been properly disinfected.

 Although there are many false myths about this virus, the truth is that, based on the scientific evidence collected so far, it can be concluded that: